 Employee enrolled in employer-sponsored DB plan only | JPY 20,000 OR JPY 55,000 minus equivalent contribution to employer-sponsored DB plan, whichever is less | JPY 62,000 minus equivalent contribution to employer-sponsored DB plan |

-The proposed changes aim to equalize the iDeCo contribution limits for all employees, regardless of enrollment in employer-sponsored plans.
+The changes aim to equalize the iDeCo contribution limits for all employees, regardless of enrollment in employer-sponsored plans.

 Abolition of restriction on employee contributions to employer-sponsored DC plans